nerdistry/HistoScan/README.md

 ## Overview

 HistoScan is designed to streamline cancer diagnostics through advanced computer vision techniques.
 We have utilized the power of deep learning; our model is trained to accurately detect and classify cancerous tissues in histopathologic images.
-We used the Histopathologic Cancer Detection dataset from Kaggle,<a href = "https://www.kaggle.com/competitions/histopathologic-cancer-detection/data"> here </a>it is.
+We used the Histopathologic Cancer Detection dataset from Kaggle, <a href = "https://www.kaggle.com/competitions/histopathologic-cancer-detection/data">here</a> it is.
 This ensures a robust and diverse training set.
 1. **The Problem**:
    - Manual Analysis: Time-consuming and prone to error.
    - High Volume of Data: Overwhelms healthcare professionals.